 ★ Accomplishments ★

-Assessor Mark Church's first priority in assuming office in 2011 was a department-wide reorganization to meet the changing needs of the organization, streamline operations, maximize productivity and improve efficiencies.
-The staff reorganization was accomplished without changing the existing staffing numbers and without an increase in net county cost.
+Assessor-County Clerk-Recorder & Chief Elections Officer Mark Church's first priority in assuming office in January 2011 was a department-wide reorganization to meet the changing needs of the organization, streamline operations, maximize productivity and improve efficiencies.
+The staff reorganization was accomplished with minimal changes to the existing staffing numbers and net county cost.

-In an effort to ensure that employees are held to the highest ethical standards, Assessor Church initiated policies regarding incompatible activities, use of county resources for private gain and performance of duties which are conflict of interest with department employment.
-The two policies recently initiated are:
+In an effort to ensure that employees are held to the highest ethical standards, policies were initiated prohibiting incompatible activities, the use of county resources for private gain, and the performance of duties that are a conflict of interest with department employment.
+The policies initiated are:

 - Policy of Incompatible Activities of County Employees

 - Policy regarding Procedures for Maintaining the Integrity of Assessments of Employee-owned Properties

 A new website has been developed and launched.
 The website utilizes state-of-the-art architecture with enhanced search capabilities and interactive features allowing 24/7 access with mobile devices.
 The new website provides an expansive set of tools for the public to download and submit forms online.

 Geographical Information System (GIS)

 The Assessor-County Clerk-Recorder’s Geographical Information System (GIS) was a manual hand-drawn mapping system utilizing antiquated technology and in extremely poor condition.
 Under new leadership, new technology has been deployed allowing the production of digital Assessors’ maps for the public with precise and reliable data.
 The new GIS will modernize the Assessor’s parcel layer, tax rate area and election precinct layers.
 It will be the foundation for the County and municipal GIS systems impacting over 220,000 Assessor parcels.